awsdocs/amazon-ses-developer-guide/doc-source/sending-authorization-delegate-sender-tasks-email.md

 ## Using the Amazon SES SMTP interface<a name="sending-authorization-delegate-sender-tasks-smtp"></a>

-If you are using the Amazon SES SMTP interface for cross\-account sending, the only method you can use is to include the X\-headers as `SendRawEmail` described earlier\.
+When you use the Amazon SES SMTP interface for cross\-account sending, you have to include the `X-SES-SOURCE-ARN`, `X-SES-FROM-ARN` and `X-SES-RETURN-PATH-ARN` headers in your message\.
+Pass these headers after you issue the `DATA` command in the SMTP conversation\.